spacecatpixel/lokidocs/docs/ServiceNodes/StakingRequirement.md

+title: Loki Documentation | Loki Service Node Staking Requirement
+description: A cryptocurrency stake involves holding a specific cryptocoin in a wallet for a particular period of time.
+The Loki staking requirement is the minimum amount of Loki that is required to stake.
+Before each node joins the Service Node network, other nodes must individually validate that the said nodes collateral outlay matches the required amount, as per the decreasing collateralisation requirement.

 # Staking Requirement

 A stake involves holding a specific cryptocoin in a wallet for a particular period of time.
 A staking requirement is the minimum amount of said cryptocoin that is required to stake.